followtheart/conan-issue-16989/package/readme.md

-create the `libxxx` package with data
+create the `libtorch` package with data

 ```
 cd package